How to apply 2017

 The concept of equal consideration is a central principle of the SATAC admissions system.
 Equal consideration means that all applicants who have the same selection rank for a course (or a subquota within a course) are treated equally, so either all or none will be entitled to an offer.

-If you lodge your application by the relevant closing date and comply with all the application requirements, you will be guaranteed equal consideration in the selection process.
-If however, you lodge a late application or do not comply with all the application requirements, you will not be guaranteed equal consideration.
+If you submit your application by the relevant closing date and comply with all the application requirements, you will be guaranteed equal consideration in the selection process.
+If however, you submit a late application or do not comply with all the application requirements, you will not be guaranteed equal consideration.

 Applying on time is important.
-If you lodge an application for a course after a closing date you will be affected in one or more of the following ways:
+If you submit an application for a course after a closing date you will be affected in one or more of the following ways:

 - you may have to pay a late fee